luxonis/depthai-docs-website/FAQ.md

 The `why` is our DepthAI API provides more flexibility in formats (unencoded, encoded, metadata, processing, frame-rate, etc.) and already works on any operating system (see [here](https://docs.luxonis.com/api/#python_version)).

-However we could implement support for 3 UVC endpoints (so showing up as 3 UVC cameras), on for eadh of the 3 cameras.
+However we could implement support for 3 UVC endpoints (so showing up as 3 UVC cameras), on for each of the 3 cameras.

 We've prototyped 2x w/ internal proof of concept (but grayscale) but have not yet tried 3 but it would probably work.
 We could support a UVC stream per camera if it is of interest.